 A number of organisations are taking action to reinforce The Tree Council's Green Monuments Campaign:

 Two Tree Council members, the Woodland Trust and the Ancient Tree Forum, along with the Tree Register of British Isles, have developed a provisional list of significant sites for internationally important ancient trees in lowland Britain and Ireland.

 In April 2004 the Woodland Trust and the Ancient Tree Forum issued challenges to governments, organisations and individuals to help secure a future for ancient trees.
 With help of volunteers, they plan to produce a nationwide map of such trees.

 To help raise awareness of the issues with politicians, you should write to your MP, saying how important you think heritage trees and The Tree Council's Green Monuments Campaign are.
 Please email or post a copy of that letter to The Tree Council at 71 Newcomen Street, London, SE1 1YT, so that we can demonstrate the level of support.

 If you know of other ‘heritage trees' The Tree Council would like to hear about them.

-To raise awareness of the Green Monuments Campaign and demonstrate why it is so very necessary, two illustrated books, The Heritage Trees of Scotland and The Heritage Trees of Britain and Northern Ireland, have been published by Constable in association with The Tree Council.
+To raise awareness of the Green Monuments Campaign and demonstrate why it is so very necessary, two illustrated books, The Heritage Trees of Scotland and The Heritage Trees of Britain and Northern Ireland (out of print), have been published.
 By buying our publications through our website, you will support the work of The Tree Council.
-To order, please go to our Publications List.

-The trees featured in the book benefit from sympathic custodians so there is no suggestion that they are currently at risk.
+The trees featured in the book benefit from sympathetic custodians so there is no suggestion that they are currently at risk.